GitHopMan/CoronaViewer/README.md

 # CoronaViewer

-Dashboard tool showing the development of corona in graphs.
+Dashboard tool showing the development of corona in graphs, in Python 3.8.

 Four graphs are shown:
 - country